INPVLSA/df-world/README.md

 **Option B: Vanilla DF**
 In Legends mode, export your world data to get `*-legends.xml`.

-Note: Without DFHack, some features are limited (no structures, entities, relationships, or written content).
+Note: Without DFHack, some features are limited (no structures, entities, relationships, artifact details, or written content).

 #### How to Access Legends Mode